jundalisay/superb/content/en/research/pythagoras/sentences/virtue.md

 For many Gods, says he, are adorned with their appellations; and all goodness originates from the Gods.
 Likewise, prior, to things which sometimes participate the virtues, as 344 is our case, it is necessary there should be natures which always participate them.
 In what order, therefore, do the virtues appear?
 Shall we say in the psychical?
 For virtue is the perfection of the soul; and election and pre-election are the energies and projections of the soul.
 Hence the Chaldæan oracles conjoin fontal virtue with fontal soul, or in other words, with soul subsisting according to cause.

 But may it not also be said, that the virtues naturally wish to give an orderly arrangement to that which is disordered?
 If this be admitted, they will originate from the demiurgic order.
 How then will they be cathartic there?

 May we not say, Olympiodorus adds, that through the cathartic virtues considered according to their causal subsistence in Jupiter the demiurgus, he is enabled to abide in his accustomed mode, as Plato says in the Timæus?

-And farther still, according to ancient theologists, he ascends to the tower of Saturn, who is a pure intellect.
+According to ancient theologists, he ascends to the tower of Saturn, who is a pure intellect.

 This distribution of the virtues is presently no less novel than important.
 I add the following discussion of them from the Αφορμαι προς τα νοητα, or Auxiliaries to Intelligibles, of Porphyry:

 “There is one kind of virtues pertaining to the political character, and another to the man who tends to contemplation, and on this account is 345 called theoretic, and is now a beholder.

-And there are also other virtues pertaining to intellect, so far as it is intellect, and separate from soul.
+There are also other virtues pertaining to intellect, so far as it is intellect, and separate from soul.
 The virtues indeed of the political character, and which consist in the moderation of the passions, are characterised by following and being obedient to the reasoning about that which is becoming in actions.

 Hence, looking to an innoxious converse with neighbours, they are denominated, from the aggregation of fellowship, political.

-And prudence indeed subsists about the reasoning part; fortitude about the irascible part; temperance, in the consent and symphony of the epithymetic with the reasoning part; and justice in each of these performing its proper employment with respect to governing and being governed.
+Prudence subsists about the reasoning part.
+Fortitude about the irascible part; temperance, in the consent and symphony of the epithymetic with the reasoning part; and justice in each of these performing its proper employment with respect to governing and being governed.

 But the virtues of him who proceeds to the contemplative life, consist in a departure from terrestrial concerns.